dkadyrov/dankpy/README.md

 # dankpy

-Repo for utilities and functions I created and use
+My name is Daniel Kadyrov and I created the Dan-K-py repo and package for functions I created and use across projects.